 The amount of weight you lose can be expressed in a "calorie deficit" that you build up through cutting calories and working out.
 You need to reach a deficit of 3,500 to lose each pound.
 That means that if your basal metabolic rate is around 2,000 and you begin eating just 1,400 calories per day, you'll build up a weekly deficit of 4,200 calories, or enough to lose about 1.2 pounds per week.
 If you also burn about 300 calories per day through exercise, you'll lose a total of closer to two pounds per week.
 To get an accurate idea of how many calories you're taking in, use an online calorie counter and record everything you eat and drink.

 Always get your physician's approval before starting a low-calorie diet.
-If you don't follow an eating plan that is balanced and varied, you could suffer nutritional deficiencies, experience fatigue or develop other health issues.
+If you don't follow an eating plan that is balanced and varied, you could develop nutritional deficiencies, experience fatigue or develop other health issues.
 A 1,400-calorie diet may not be safe for you if you're very active or if you're young and haven't finished growing and developing.
 According to the National Institutes of Health, the minimum daily caloric intake recommended for men and women is 1,500 and 1,200 calories respectively.
 To drop lower than those numbers, you may need to discuss the possibility of following a medically supervised, very low-calorie diet with your doctor.